EGI-Federation/documentation/content/en/users/tutorials/intermediate/_index.md

   allowfullscreen>
 </iframe>
 <br/><br/>
-<b>About</b>: Slurm is an open-source, fault-tolerant, and highly scalable
+<b>About</b>: SLURM is an open-source, fault-tolerant, and highly scalable
 cluster management and job scheduling system for large and small Linux clusters.
-In this tutorial, we briefly discuss the benefits of using batch schedulers, the motivations to use Slurm and provide a list of commands to get started with Slurm.
+In this tutorial, we briefly discuss the benefits of using batch schedulers, the motivations to use SLURM and provide a list of commands to get started with SLURM.
 <br/><br/>
 <b>Suggested material</b>
 <ul>